 PR, at its core, is a relationship business.
 But, with a consolidation of PR, social media, content, and influencer management responsibilities, pros are evolving their roles.
 The tools we need to accomplish our tasks are now converging as well.
 Doing the work of a modern PR pro is tough, our tools should be robust enough to support us in doing our best work every day.

 The role of the PR person is ever-evolving.
 Gone are the days when a public relations practitioner focused solely on one area.

-Today, PR pros are responsible for multiple functions.
-The more he or she can master, the better for the organization—and for the PR pro’s career.
+Today, PR professionals are responsible for multiple functions.
+The more they can master, the better for the organization—and for their career.

 While writing press releases and pitching stories are still part of PR, a practitioner’s role now encompasses a myriad of responsibilities that span a variety of functions.